 The guardian of an estate is strictly responsible for financial decisions.
 A guardian for the person and the estate is responsible for the financial, medical and social decisions for the ward.
 A judge may order a temporary guardian of the person and the estate when the proposed ward can demonstrate that the ward faces immediate risk of financial loss or physical harm or needs immediate medical attention.

 Why is Medicaid planning so important?

 Unfortunately, it's not uncommon for nursing home residents to exhaust their life savings on long-term care.
-The good news is it doesn't have to be that way.
+The good news is there are alternatives.
 The best time to plan for long-term care in order to protect your assets for your loved ones is through Medicaid planning when you're still healthy.
-Since you've worked so hard to pay off your mortgage and build a comfortable retirement fund, the last thing you want to have happen is watch it all slip away if the unthinkable happens and you wind up spending the rest of your years in a nursing home.
+Since you've worked so hard to settle your mortgage and develop a comfortable retirement fund, the last thing you want to have happen is watch it all slip away if the unthinkable happens and you wind up needing t spend your remaining years in a nursing home.

 Through Medicaid planning, you can rearrange your finances and assets so that your countable assets can be exchanged for exempt assets, or they can be otherwise made inaccessible by the state.